Kipper-Lang/Kipper/DEVELOPMENT.md

 ### Generate Antlr4 Files

-If you only want to generate the antlr4-files:
+If you want to generate the antlr4 lexer and parser files run:

 ```bash
 pnpm run antlr4ts